My dog is a good dog

-What’s important is not the behaviour, but the dog’s well-being.
-Not the absence of problems.
+What’s important is not the behaviour, nor the absence of problems, but the dog’s well-being.
 We have to keep in mind that the vast majority of behavioural problems are problems for us.
 In most cases, for the dog these behaviours are completely normal.
 (Bark at a stranger, lie on the human bed, or grab the steak off the plate.)

 A dog that doesn’t cause problems could many time be a lot better than it is.
 She may be under-stimulated and has learned to live with it, or perhaps she lacks social skills.
 We can be happy with our dog, but we should ask if our dog is happy with us and assess how she is emotionally.
 We can find our coexistence perfect, but come on – the dog is not a plant and it would be normal for her to cause a problem from time to time.